reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 First of all, we include the [Spring Dependency Management Plugin](https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/) which provides us with the `dependencyManagement` closure that we'll use later.

-Then, we define a shared configuration within the `allprojects` closure. **Everything within `allprojects` will be applied to all sub-modules**.
+Then, we define a shared configuration within the `subprojects` closure. **Everything within `subprojects` will be applied to all sub-modules**.

-The most important part within `allprojects` is the `dependencyManagement` closure.
+The most important part within `subprojects` is the `dependencyManagement` closure.
 Here, we can define any dependencies to Maven artifacts in a certain version.
 If we need one of those dependencies within a sub-module, we can specify it in the sub-module without providing a version number since the version number will be loaded from the `dependencyManagement`